Xoke/octo-spork/podcasts/my-playlist.md

 # Podcasts I listen to (in alphabetical order)
-I listen to these at double speed or so (depending on the podcast) using the wonder [Podcast Addict](play.google.com/store/apps/details?id=com.bambuna.podcastaddict) app
+I listen to these at double speed or so (depending on the podcast) using the wonderfull [Podcast Addict](play.google.com/store/apps/details?id=com.bambuna.podcastaddict) app.
+[This is his patreon](https://www.patreon.com/podcastaddict)

 ## Security
 - [2 Minute CyberSecurity Briefing](https://www.bvsystems.com/podcastgen2/ )